MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingkeyword.md

 If no **TraceLoggingKeyword** macros are provided to a **TraceLoggingWrite** call, the event's default keyword is 0.
-If multiple **TraceLoggingKeyword** macros are provided, they are OR'ed together.
+If multiple **TraceLoggingKeyword** macros are provided, the values are OR'ed together.

 The top 16 bits of the keyword (bitmask 0xFFFF000000000000) are defined by Microsoft.
 The low 48 bits of the keyword (bitmask 0x0000FFFFFFFFFFFF) are